-There are loads of high-end shops and restaurants in Polanco and the Museo Soumaya is one of the most stunning pieces of architecture in Mexico City, but getting to and from Polanco can take a long time in the Mexico City traffic.
-As there’s no subway expect to endure queues.
+There are loads of high-end shops and restaurants in Polanco.
+The Museo Soumaya is one of the most stunning pieces of architecture in Mexico City, but getting to and from Polanco can take a long time in the Mexico City traffic.
+As there’s no subway, expect to endure queues.

-It’s also worth considering the Sofitel, Marriott, and Hilton in the area of Reforma as these are in a more vibrant area which is more interesting for walking and seeing the historic sites.
+It’s also worth considering the Sofitel, Marriott, and Hilton in the area of Reforma.
+These are in a more vibrant area that is more interesting for walking and seeing the historic sites.

 Typically, our free benefits at luxury hotels include: